Skip to content

 Accrediting the board work

-HUMAKO is fundamentally a learning organisation and as a board member it is possible to learn by doing.
-The number of credits depends on the tasks and hours of the board member.
-The Executive Director will make a personal plan with each board member to promote learning and doing.
-At HUMAKO, leadership is also seen as an opportunity to learn and develop.
-It is also possible to apply for the positions of chair and the vice-chair without previous experience in leadership or student union activities.
+At its core HUMAKO is a learning organization and as a board member you have the opportunity to integrate your tasks and learning into your studies.
+The number of credits earned depends on your role on the board and the number of hours you commit.
+The Executive Director works with each board member to create a personalized plan to support both academic progress and practical work.
+At HUMAKO, leadership is also seen as an opportunity for learning and growth.
+You can apply for the position of chair or vice chair even without prior leadership experience or involvement in student union activities.

-As a board member, you will learn about meeting and working life skills and network with a variety of partners, stakeholders and other university of applied sciences students.
+In addition to earning credits, being part of the board helps you learn about meeting practices, develop professional skills and network with various partners, stakeholders and other university students.

 Advocacy team

-• gathering and processing feedback and using it to influence
+• collecting and processing student feedback and using it as a basis for advocacy

-• coordinating and developing the functions of the anti-harassment contact persons
+• coordinating and developing the harassment contact person network

-• coordinating student representatives in Humak working groups
+• coordinating student representatives for Humak’s working groups

 Local activities team

-• Handle current issues with local actors in their meetings
+• addressing current issues with local actors in their meetings

 Services and events team

-The Services and events team is responsible for developing HUMAKOs membership, membership procurement and services, online shopping and student unions products.
-The team also handles tasks related to HUMAKO’s event production and partnerships.
-The Services and Events Team is led by the Vice chair of the board and includes the Student Union’s specialist.
+The services and events team (shortened as “pata-team”) is responsible for development work related to membership, member recruitment and services, the online store, and the product selection.
+In addition, the team handles tasks related to HUMAKO’s event production and partnerships.
+The team is led by the Vice Chair of the Board and includes one of the student union’s staff members.
 The team’s activities and objectives are based on HUMAKO’s strategy and annual action plan.

 Leadership in HUMAKO